ashishtiwari1993/ashish.one/content/blogs/search_as_you_type.md

 # Search As You Type (Elasticsearch)

-[Demo code](https://github.com/ashishtiwari1993/search_as_you_type) and sample employees data to implement the "Search as you type" feature on elasticsearch.
+Demo code and sample employees data to implement the "Search as you type" feature on elasticsearch.

 Written the middleware API in `python` using [flask](https://flask.palletsprojects.com/en/2.0.x/).
 Used [JQuery](https://jquery.com/) for javascript operations.

 ## Installation

 Assuming you have successfully installed [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html) and [Kibana](https://www.elastic.co/guide/en/kibana/current/install.html) on your machine and it is working perfectly.
-Kindly refer to the respective installation document if there is any issue.
+Kindly refer respective installation document.

+OR

+You can run [Elasticsearch on the cloud](https://cloud.elastic.co/registration) with a few clicks.

 ### Install Python3 & pip3